This post may contain affiliate links. Please see our disclosure policy.

-You’ve made it to another year, let’s toast to a healthy and delicious year ahead!
-We’re celebrating with Toasted Coconut Latte Energy Bites.
-Exactly the snack you need for an afternoon pick-me-up, after dinner treat, or even breakfast.
+Toasted Coconut Latte Energy Bites are exactly the snack you need for an afternoon pick-me-up, after dinner treat, or even breakfast.
 These fun little bites are so simple to make with only a handful of ingredients.
-Paleo, Gluten-Free, and Vegan!
+The provide healthy fats, fiber, and some protein for a well-balanced snack!

 Homemade energy bites: the perfect snack!